towardsautonomy/fly_tracking_ekf/README.md

-# Fly Tracking from 2D Observation in Image Plane using an EKF
+# Fly Tracking from 2D Observations in Image Plane using an EKF

 Consider the scenario depicted in the figure where a robot tries to catch a fly that it tracks visually with its cameras.